Voters in three U.S. states reject initiatives to curb fossil fuel use

 The measure was opposed by Arizona Public Service Co [AZD.UL], the state’s largest utility, which argued it would be forced to shut coal and nuclear plants, and pass along those costs to customers.

+A similar measure in Nevada passed, which clean energy advocates said was likely to bolster investment in the state’s already fast-growing solar industry.

-Shares in oil producers operating in Colorado rallied on Wednesday, with Anadarko Petroleum Corp gaining 6.6 percent and Noble Energy Inc up 5.7 percent.
+Shares in oil producers operating in Colorado rallied on Wednesday after the state’s proposed drilling restrictions failed.
+Anadarko Petroleum Corp gained 6 percent and Noble Energy Inc jumped 5 percent.

-“We think the wide margin of victory matters and that it will serve as a deterrent to those who might otherwise decide to fund another round of opposition to the industry in the next election cycle,” Capital One Advisors wrote in a Wednesday note.
+“We think the wide margin of victory matters and that it will serve as a deterrent to those who might otherwise decide to fund another round of opposition to the industry in the next election cycle,” Capital One Advisors wrote in a Wednesday note about the Colorado measure.

 Colorado’s proposal would have required new oil wells to be at least 2,500 feet (762 m), five times the current minimum separation, from occupied or sensitive areas, effectively placing much of the state off-limits to new drilling.